keithlee-co-uk/docs/Install Python 3.6 on Debian for development.md

   export PYENV_ROOT="$HOME/.pyenv"
   export PATH="$PYENV_ROOT/bin:$PATH"
   eval "$(pyenv init -)"
-  eval "$(pyenv virtualenv-init -)" fi
+fi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 eval "$(pyenv init -)" is need to place the various versions of Python you may wish to have in

-eval "$(pyenv virtualenv-init -)" enables the plugin that allows you to create virtualenv environments for your specific project

 ## About usage

 It's worth studying [pyenv README.md](https://github.com/pyenv/pyenv/blob/master/README.md) to aid understanding and the usage of pyenv

-To install the version of python you require into pyenv
+To install the version of python you require into pyenv within the directory you wish this version of python to work with.
+If the requested version is not currently part of pyenv then it will be installed and a .version.py file will be placed in the directory you are in so that the pyenv *shim* will take effect down the directory tree.

   `pyenv install 3.6.0`